gogowings/Your_Gallery_Repo/README.md

 # Model in Azure AI Gallery

 ## Intro
 This repository contains code which demonstrates how to deploy and use an Inception model in Azure Machine Learning.
-Try it today!
+Try it today with Azure Notebooks.

 ## How to Use
 1. Use [![Azure Notebooks](https://notebooks.azure.com/launch.png)](https://notebooks.azure.com/import/gh/gogowings/Your_Gallery_Repo) to [import the sample notebooks](https://notebooks.azure.com/import/gh/gogowings/Your_Gallery_Repo) into Azure Notebooks.